 Stephanie Bannos, VP, Global Head of CX Strategic Solutions at Rightpoint

-Here’s a summary of the seven guideposts they’ve offered for retail pros in the new normal.
+Here’s a summary of the seven guideposts they’ve offered for retail pros in a digital-first world.

 Access the full recording of the webinar here: Unlocking human behaviors in retail.